 You should aim for an achievable amount.
 Don’t go to high, but don’t undersell yourself, either.

 Start with a goal that is easy to reach.

 You can always go for higher goals later.

 If you add several goals, only the current goal will be displayed on your Steady page.
 As soon as you have reached that goal, the next goal will be displayed automatically.

-In addition to the goals on your Steady page, you can also set plan goals in the publisher area.
+In addition to the goals on your Steady page, you can also set plan goals in the backend.
 Plan goals are different from project goals.

 Read more: What happens if you reach a goal?